MarkBind/markbind-action/README.md

 - Any valid base URL
   - For GitHub Pages, you will need to specify this here or in the site config file, in order to configure the relative URL correctly.
     - e.g. `'/reponame'`
-  - For Surge, you will need to ensure that it's `''` here or in the site config file.
+  - For Surge, you will need to ensure that it's specfied as `''` here or in the site config file.

 ### siteConfig (MarkBind CLI arguments)
 The site config file to use.
 - Default site config file
   - `'site.json'`
   - This is the default value
+- Name of your site config file
+  - If your site config file is not named `site.json`, specify the name here
+    - E.g. `'ug-site.json'`

 # Usage
 In essence, there are two parts to a GitHub Action workflow: